ezekeal/kingkiller/tarbean.md

 ### Pike and his gang

 * beat up Kvothe when he first arrives in tarbeanone boy is oddly religious
+* has a few interesting things in his hiding place
+  * sailcloth iwth charcoal drawings of a woman's face
+  * a small wooden box with dried violets tied with a white ribbon, a toy horse, and a lock of curling blond hair

 ### Diken